jhoerr/cloudmesh-manual/docs-source/source/install.md

 $ pip install cloudmesh-installer
 ```

-It is best to create an emty directory and decide which bundles to install
+It is best to create an empty directory and decide which bundles to install

 ```bash
 $ mkdir cm